aggregate1166877/scalable-express-boilerplate/README.md

 Open http://127.0.0.1:3017 in your browser.
 It should give you a message stating that "Your API server is up and awaiting requests."

-I personally want my server to automatically restart if code changes while I'm developing.
+During development, I personally want my Node instance to automatically restart when code changes occur.
 This can easily be achieved with [nodemon]() (npm install -g nodemon).
 ```bash
 nodemon npm run dev
 ```